Grooming Salon Update - December 2024

 Vaccinations

 All dogs must be up-to-date with their vaccinations (C5 minimum).
-This includes vaccination against Canine Cough, Distemper, Hepatitis, Parainfluenza, and Parvovirus.
+This includes vaccination against Canine Cough/Bordetella, Distemper, Hepatitis, Parainfluenza, and Parvovirus.
 Vaccination documentation must be submitted to Maraboon Pet Resort at least 48 hours before admission, either emailed to admin@maraboonpetresort.com.au or uploaded to your customer portal

 This will ensure the protection of your dog whilst they are in our Grooming Salon.
 Unfortunately we are unable to accept any dogs or puppies who are not up to date with their vaccinations.
 If you are unsure of your dogs vaccinations status, please contact your vet to find out.